 On the Primary Care Clinic (PCC) rotation, there are outpatient lectures given every morning.

 Lastly, a Clinical Pathologic Correlate (CPC) case presentation is required of every senior resident as part of his/her scholarly activity and is a highlight in demonstrating a senior resident’s critical thinking skills in his/her final year of training.

 Once a month, all of the medicine-pediatrics residents meet together for a mandatory educational meeting with topics relevant to med/peds, including 4 journal clubs per year by our med/peds chief residents.
-In addition, we attend two community service activities per year and there are wellness events each quarter, including barbecues, beach days, hikes or dinners.
+In addition, we attend two community service activities per year and there are wellness events throughout the year, including barbecues, beach days, hikes or dinners.
 In addition, the med/peds chief residents plan monthly med/peds "happy hours" for med/peds residents.

 It is also a great time for all medicine-pediatrics residents to have a chance to interact with one another, the medicine-pediatrics program director, and associate program director.

 Innovative Quality Improvement Research in Residency (INQUIRY) Program